 There are around 9,000 local councils across England.
 They form the most local level of government and cover many rural and urban areas.
 There are no differences between parish and town councils.
 They have the same powers and can provide the same services.

 What services do they provide?

 The Parish Council is consulted by the planning authority on all developments affecting the village and responds to all applications.
 The Councils adopted policy is one of conserving the Parish as a village and this has been documented in the Parish Plan that has been adopted by the local planning authority as a material consideration for planning applications in the village.
-If you would like to contact the North Devon District Council regarding planning, their website can be found by clicking here
+Further information on planning can be found on the North Devon District Council website.

 The Parish Council has the right to be consulted on many local and national government issues and provides a local perspective in responses to consultation requests.